Campbell River Fishing Calendar & Reports

 Salmon should be in the local rivers by August unless it’s been a dry summer.

-Pinks are generally the first salmon to start coming into the Campbell, Quinsam & Oyster Rivers. (this year it started around July 26th)
+Pinks are generally the first salmon to start coming into the Campbell, Quinsam & Oyster Rivers. (in 2024 it started around July 26th)

 Tidal fishing techniques in August involve dividing efforts between targeting mature and actively feeding Chinook.
 The Georgia Strait is a hotspot with its blend of immature feeders and mature migrators.